 The Master’s Certificate in Legal Writing, conferred by the Academy of American Legal Writers, is the highest national standard of excellence in legal writing.
-Earning a Master’s Certificate requires you to complete a self-paced but rigorous yearlong curriculum to build a portfolio demonstrating 12 benchmark achievements that reflect a wide range of vital legal-writing skills.
+Earning a Master’s Certificate requires you to complete a self-paced but rigorous yearlong curriculum to build a portfolio demonstrating 12 benchmark achievements reflecting a wide range of vital legal-writing skills.
 The program has four main goals:

-- To give ambitious practitioners a way to achieve a career distinction based on their proven professional writing skills.
+- to give ambitious practitioners a way to achieve a career distinction based on their proven professional writing skills;

-- To provide talented legal writers with a meaningful credential that will enhance their résumés and expand their employment opportunities.
+- to provide talented legal writers with a meaningful credential that will enhance their résumés and expand their employment opportunities;

-- To spur law schools—based on the success of the Academy’s certification program—to reform the way they teach legal writing toward greater rigor and higher standards.
+- to spur law schools—based on the success of the Academy’s certification program—to reform the way they teach legal writing toward greater rigor and higher standards.